ember-learn/ember-blog/content/ember-released-7-3.md

 This post was drafted against v7.3.0-beta.1 of ember-source (2026-08-09) and ember-cli (2026-09-01).
 Before publishing, re-check:

-- The `date` above targets the Friday of release week (week of 2026-09-21).
+- The `date` above targets the Friday of release week (week of 2026-09-14, per the handbook rule: six weeks from the planned Monday, regardless of slips).
 Adjust if the release slips.
-- Compare the final v7.3.0 release notes against the beta.1 changelogs.
-Later betas can add entries, and anything merged to ember.js `main` after the beta cut (e.g. mixin / Evented / Proxy deprecations) goes to 7.4 unless backported.
+- ember-source v7.3.0 stable (tagged 2026-09-14) checked on 2026-09-15: identical to
+  beta.1 plus #21591 (modifier leak) and #21573 (docs link), both folded in above. ember-cli 7.3.0 stable is NOT tagged yet; re-check its notes when it lands.
+  Mixin / Evented / Proxy deprecations are 7.4 unless backported.
 - The Ember CLI section is empty as of beta.1.
 Fill it in or trim it to a sentence once the stable release is out.
 - Confirm the hello-world bundle numbers with the final release.